axeldima10/axeldima10.github.io/content/en/authors/admin/_index.md

 ---

 Self-taught and curious, my interests are software development and data science.
-I particularly like working with Microsoft technologies: .NET, WPF, Avalonia UI, Blazor and ASP.NET.
+I particularly like working with technologies like : PHP using Symfony Framework, Python and Java.
-I am currently working as a .NET/C# consultant.
-I help companies develop new applications and maintain existing applications in C# with .NET Framework or .NET Core.
-I am comfortable with C# and VB.NET and Python languages.
-I speak French and English.
+I am currently working as a Home Technical Assistance Advisor and as a freelancer, I participate in volunteer projects.
+I help people and companies develop new applications and maintain existing applications in PHP with Symfony Framework.
+I am comfortable with Java and Python languages.
+I speak French and have a good English level.